evgeniikozhushko/evgenii.ca/README.md

 I'm a designer and web developer based in Canmore, Alberta.

-I bring my creative skills to building modern, elegant, and functional websites for small businesses.
-I employ technologies like React, Next.js, Tailwind, MongoDB, and Express, as well as no-code platforms, to deliver seamless and visually appealing solutions.

-Let's connect and explore the right web strategy for you.

 ## Website Summary

 This website is a modern and dynamic platform showcasing my expertise in web development and design.
 It leverages the following technologies and design principles: